 The Georgia HEART (Helping Enhance Access to Rural Treatment) program awards Georgia income tax credits to taxpayers who contribute to qualified rural hospital organizations located in Georgia.
 Much like the Georgia income tax credits for School Scholarship Organizations, the amount available for tax credits is limited and has a filing deadline.
-That deadline is June 30 and is fast approaching.

 You and/or your business may be able to take advantage of these credits.
 Here’s what you need to know:

 Items to Note Since the DOR has Reopened Applications:

 - Proposed regulations issued in August 2018 state the deduction must be reduced by the benefit received (credit on state tax).

 - C corporations can get the benefit without any reduction in deduction.

 - Flow through entities can deduct the contribution if they establish the donation was made as an ordinary and necessary business expense.

 The HEART credit can help offset your state income tax liability.
 For instance, if you are a married couple, filing jointly and your state tax liability is $9,000, the credit would allow you to offset your liability by donating $9,000 (or the amount available when all applications are submitted – see below) to a qualified rural hospital organization (RHO).

 For high income wage-earners, the benefit is extended to your federal tax return, as you may be able to claim it as a charitable contribution on your federal return.
 Proposed regulations, effective August 2018, reduce the federal deduction by the state credit received.
 The regulations were issued to “crack down” on states that seek to find ways around the new limit on state and local tax deductions limits from the Tax Cuts & Jobs Act.